Extraterrestrial World Tour: Concert synopsis

 The Extraterrestrial World Tour is both a concert and a story.
 In it, Xue transforms into an interstellar executive, codename 0717, who was ordered to destroy Earth.
-However, through interactions with the fans during the concert, 0717 is moved by the goodness of humans and chooses to sacrifice himself to save them.
+However, through interactions with the attendees during the concert, 0717 is moved by the goodness of humans and chooses to sacrifice himself to save them.

 Each concert consists of five acts, with pre-recorded videos filmed in a comedic manner to advance the plot as well as talking segments where Xue humorously interacts with different audience members, making them active participants in the story.